AaryamanVyas/Front-End-Developer-Capstone/README.md

 # Front-End-Developer-Capstone
 Little Lemon Restaurant - React Web App
-Welcome to Little Lemon Restaurant, a modern, responsive single-page application built with React.js and React Router.
-This project showcases a Mediterranean restaurant's homepage with smooth navigation, multiple sections, and reservation functionality.

-Table of Contents
 Overview
+Little Lemon Restaurant is a modern, responsive single-page application built with React.js and React Router.
+The website showcases a Mediterranean restaurant with smooth navigation, multiple sections, and a reservation functionality.

 Features
-Installation
-Technologies Used
-Screenshots/videos
-License
-Contact
-Overview
-The Little Lemon Restaurant project is a responsive React web app designed to offer a clean user experience for a restaurant website.
-It features smooth scrolling navigation, dedicated sections like "About Us," "Menu," and "Contact Us," and includes a Reservations page for booking tables.

-Features
 Responsive Design: Fully responsive layout for desktop and mobile devices.
-Smooth Navigation: Scrolls to specific sections (Home, Menu, About Us, Contact Us) when clicking links.
+Smooth Navigation: Smooth scrolling to specific sections (Home, Menu, About Us, Contact Us).
-Dynamic Routing: Utilizes React Router for navigating between pages such as Reservations and Booking Confirmation.
+Dynamic Routing: React Router for page navigation, including Reservations and Booking Confirmation.
-Reusable Components: Modular components for the header, navigation bar, footer, and other sections.
+Reusable Components: Modular components for the header, navigation bar, footer, etc.
-Custom Navigation: Mobile-friendly navigation menu with a hamburger icon for smaller screens.
+Mobile-Friendly Navigation: Hamburger icon for compact mobile navigation.
-Reservation System: Dedicated "Reservations" page for booking a table.
+Reservation System: A dedicated "Reservations" page for table bookings.
 Installation
-Follow these steps to get the project up and running locally:
+To run the project locally, follow these steps:

 Clone the Repository: